mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 There are a range of valid methodological approaches suited to this study.
 These include participatory design Muller, 2007), ethnography and guided participation,  communities of practice [@laveSituatedLearningLegitimate1991] , Activity Theory .

 I have chosen to use activity theory as a base for the the theoretical framework of this study and to supplement it with the technique of design-based research.
 I also  draw on the work of Rogoff [@rogoffObservingSocioculturalActivity1993; -@rogoffGuidedParticipationCultural1993] and the use of three planes of activity to analyse complex community actions.

-### Justification of choice (esp compared to contructionism)

-While noting the limits of an individualist approach of many studies from constructionist researchers, it is important not to dismiss the value of this lineage of studies.
-Notably, later work from Kafai incorporates broader social approaches and attempts to bring them into the constructionist fold @kafaiConstructionistGamingUnderstanding2015.
-Kafai and Burke draw on the conceptions of Rogoff [-@rogoffObservingSocioculturalActivity1993] of personal, social and community learning planes to advocate the wide-ranging benefits of 'constructionist gaming'.

-However for this study constructionism seems of best value in providing design guidelines but much weaker as either an underlying theoretical or analytical framework.
-SEE WORK ON BARAB TO INFORM CONTRAST TO CONSTRUCTIONISM IF NEEDED.

 ### Socio cultural research methods